3rl-io/spidgets-3dof/README.md

 ---

 Then get the webserver ready.
-Requires [Bun](https://bun.sh/docs/installation) (also works with node/npm)
+Requires [Bun](https://bun.sh/docs/installation) or [NodeJS](https://nodejs.org/en/download/package-manager)

 Start ar-server.js.
 You may need `sudo` for the second step: